-Canada imposes a withholding tax at a rate of 25% on non-residents who receive from Canadian residents and certain non-Canadian residents, various types of income from property including certain dividends, royalties, management and administration fees, rent and interest payments.
-Generally, the Act provides that interest (which is not participating interest) paid to an arm’s length creditor is not subject to withholding tax.
+Canada imposes a withholding tax at a rate of 25 percent on non-residents who receive from Canadian residents and certain non-Canadian residents, various types of income from property including certain dividends, royalties, management and administration fees, rent and interest payments.
+However, in respect of interest, the Act provides that interest (which is not participating interest) paid to an arm’s length creditor is not subject to withholding tax.
 The rate of withholding tax may be reduced by a tax treaty entered into by Canada and the country in which the recipient is resident, if the recipient is entitled to the benefits of the treaty.
-For example, the rate of withholding tax is reduced to 15% (or 5% in certain circumstances) with respect to dividends under the Canada-United States Income Tax Convention (the “Treaty”) for U.S. residents who can benefit from the Treaty.
+For example, the rate of withholding tax is reduced to 15 percent (or 5 percent in certain circumstances) with respect to dividends under the Canada-United States Tax Convention (the “Treaty”) for US residents who can benefit from the Treaty.

 In addition, the Treaty stipulates that there is no withholding tax payable in respect of all interest payments (including non-arm’s length interest payments) which are not participating interest payments, as defined in the Treaty.

 The Canadian resident payor of any amount subject to withholding tax is liable for withholding and remitting this tax on behalf of the non-resident recipient.
 In addition, certain payments to a non-resident person by another non-resident person whose business is carried on in Canada may be subject to Canadian withholding taxes to the extent that the payments are deductible in computing the payor’s taxable income earned in Canada.